matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ![Cloud Storage classes](gcp-img/gcp-storage-classes.png "Cloud Storage classes")

 - Regional storage lets you store your data in a specific GCP region: US Central One, Europe West or Asia One.
-It is cheaper tha Multi-regional storage but it offers less redundancy.
-Store data close to their Compute Engine VMs, or their Kubernetes engine clusters.
+    - It is cheaper than Multi-regional storage, but it offers less redundancy.
+    - Store data close to their Compute Engine VMs, or their Kubernetes engine clusters.
-- Multi-regional cost a bit more but it's Geo-redundant.
-Appropriate for storing frequently accessed data.
-For example, website content, interactive workloads, or data that's part of mobile and gaming apps.
+- Multi-regional cost a bit more, but it's Geo-redundant.
+    - Appropriate for storing frequently accessed data.
+    - For example, website content, interactive workloads, or data that's part of mobile and gaming apps.
 - Nearline for storing infrequently accessed data.
-Good for scenario where you plan to read or modify your data once a month or less on average.
+    - Good for a scenario where you plan to read or modify your data once a month or less on average.
 - Coldline storage is a very low cost, highly durable service for data archiving, online backup, and disaster recovery.
-Access at most once a year.
+    - Access at most once a year.
 - Multi-regional: Storage price; Price Per GB stored per month highest.
 - Multi-regional: Retrieval price; Total price per GB transferred lowest.

 **There are several ways to bring data into Cloud Storage**

-- **Online transfer**: Self-managed copies using command-line tools or drag-and-drop.
+- **Online transfer:** Self-managed copies using command-line tools or drag-and-drop.
-- **Storage Transfer Service**: Scheduled, managed batch transfers.
+- **Storage Transfer Service:** Scheduled, managed batch transfers.
-- **Transfer Appliance (Beta)**: Rackable appliances to securely ship your data.
+- **Transfer Appliance (Beta):** Rackable appliances to securely ship your data.

 **Cloud Storage works with other GCP services**